seonman/HarmanDeveloperDocs/docs/_build/html/_sources/api.txt

 playStreamingMedia()
 ~~~~~~~~~~~~~~~~~~~~~~

-Plays a streaming media.
-Note that when you stop playing the streaming music, you must use stop(), not pause().
+Plays a streaming media from web server.
+Because this API takes a little while to get the result of play because of all networking stuffs, the API just returns immediately, and instead it takes a callback to be called when the result is ready.
+You should take the result of the call inside of the callback.

 **Signature:**
 	``- (void)playStreamingMedia:(NSString *)streamingMediaUrl withCallback:(void (^)(bool result))completedCallback;``

 **Parameters:**

 - ``(NSString*)streamingMediaUrl`` - a string that specifies the URL of the streaming media source.
 It starts with a protocol name, such as "http://" or "rtps://".
 Currently, http, rtps, and mms are supported.
-The supported file format is mp3, m4a, wav.
+The supported file format is mp3, m4a, and wav.
 - ``(void (^)(bool result))completedCallback`` - a callback that returns the result of the playback

 **Returns:**